 What happens if I’m off work sick when my maternity leave starts?

-As soon as your maternity leave starts your sick pay will stop.
-You are not entitled to statutory sick pay during the maternity pay period.
+As soon as your maternity leave starts, your sick pay will stop.
+You’re not entitled to statutory sick pay during the maternity pay period.

-If you are off work with a maternity-related sickness before your maternity leave starts you should notify your employer as soon as you can.
-If you’re off work in the four weeks before your expected week of childbirth, then your maternity leave will start a day after the first day your took off work sick.
+If you’re off work with a maternity-related sickness before your maternity leave starts, you should notify your employer as soon as you can.
+If you’re off work in the four weeks before your expected week of childbirth, then your maternity leave will start a day after the first day you were off sick.

-You should note that antenatal care does not count as a pregnancy-related sickness.
-You should not be treated unfairly just because you have been off work sick due to a pregnancy-related illness.
+You should note that antenatal care doesn’t count as a pregnancy-related sickness.
+You should not be treated unfairly just because you’ve been off sick due to a pregnancy-related illness.
 Sadly, we do see cases where people have suffered maternity discrimination for this reason.
-Absence from work due to pregnancy sickness in itself is not a valid reason for redundancy selection or disciplinary action.
+Absence from work due to pregnancy sickness in itself isn’t a valid reason for redundancy selection or disciplinary action.
 You should contact an employment lawyer if this has happened to you.

 Do you accrue bank holidays when on maternity leave?